gitter-badger/ngcloud/docs/develop.rst

 .. code-block:: bash

-    gulp watch  # it ingores events of new file created make        # below it calls the watchmedo then calls gulp
+    gulp watch  # it ingores events of new file created make        # below it calls the watchmedo then calls gulp watch

 Deploy to PyPI